The smart home is finally becoming an actual thing.

 With thermostat systems you can turn on via your phone before you leave the office and voice-controlled sound systems embedded in every room, the home of the future is available right now.

 The smart lock, a form of keyless door lock, has become a big part of the smart home movement.
 It’s seen as an integral part of intelligent home security systems.

 But what are they and how do they work?

 What is a smart door lock?

 As the name implies, a smart lock is an electronic lock that uses wifi or Bluetooth connectivity to interact with other devices.
 This can be done via a specific fob or by installing an app on your phone.
-Then, once the fob/phone comes in proximity with the lock, it automatically unlocks.
+Once the fob/phone is near the lock, it automatically unlocks.
 There’s no need to rummage around in your bag for a door key or contort yourself into a bizarre position in a bid to unlock the door while carrying a child and your weekly shop.

 One of the neat features of smart locks is that you can send temporary keys to people, giving them access to your home within a specific time frame.

-It’s perfect if you need a friend or relative to pop in and feed the cat while you’re away - you just text them a key and they can use their phone to open the lock.
+Temporary keys are perfect if you need someone to pop in and feed the cat while you’re away - you message them a key and they can use their phone to open the lock.
 Then once you return, their key automatically becomes invalid.

 Wifi or Bluetooth smart door locks?